 The success of our modeling interface clearly depends on the user's ability at controlling the distribution of paint along a model's surface.
-After the work of [16], we directly paint the object by projecting a 2D image into the scene from the current center of projection (Hanrahan and Haeberli call these "screen-space brushes").
+After the work of (38), we directly paint the object by projecting a 2D image into the scene from the current center of projection as shown in Figure 6 (Hanrahan and Haeberli call these "screen-space brushes").